 Other uses or disclosures of your protected health information not described above will only be made with your written authorization.
-For example, in general and subject to specific conditions, the Plan will not use or disclose your protected health information for marketing; and the Plan will not sell your protected health information, unless you provide a written authorization to do so.
+For example, in general and subject to specific conditions, the Plan will not use or disclose your psychiatric notes; the Plan will not use or disclose your protected health information for marketing; and the Plan will not sell your protected health information, unless you provide a written authorization to do so.
 You may revoke written authorizations at any time, so long as the revocation is in writing.
 Once the Plan receives your written revocation, it will only be effective for future uses and disclosures.
 It will not be effective for any information that may have been used or disclosed in reliance upon the written authorization and prior to receiving your written revocation.